ASTM C143 Compliant Slump Cone, Steel

 -

-Temperature: Higher temperature can accelerate water evaporation, affects the slump.
+Temperature: Higher temperatures can accelerate water evaporation and affect the slump.

 -

-Foundations and Footings: To make the concrete mix workable enough to fill forms and provide a solid base.
+Foundations and Footings: Ensure the concrete mix is workable enough to fill forms and provide a strong base.

 -

-Pavements and Slabs: To achieve the right consistency for smooth surface.
+Pavements and Slabs: Achieve the right consistency for smooth and durable surfaces.

 -

-Columns and Beams: To ensure proper placement and compaction for structural elements.
+Columns and Beams: Ensure proper placement and compaction for structural elements.

 -

-Walls: To make the concrete can be poured and compacted without voids.
+Walls: Ensure the concrete can be poured and consolidated without voids.

 Advanced